A conference for the whole team

 The Engineering Team

 The Product Team

 Product Managers and Owners, VPs of Product and CPOs–there's now a track specifically dedicated to the challenges you face at each step of the product life cycle, from ideation to validation, delivery, onboarding and growth.

 Leaders and Decision Makers

 To round it out, our audience is full of smart decision makers, who know taking the pulse of what's now, and next, is vital in making the right strategic decisions.
-Two tracks, and a mixture of deep dive and high level sessions ensures there's something for you too.
+Three tracks, and a mixture of deep dive and high level sessions ensure there's something for you too.
 Meanwhile, outside the sessions, you'll find engaging showcases of technology and design to keep you thinking.

 - 2 Intense Days

 Web Directions Summit features nearly 4 dozen speakers, across three tracks, Product Design, Product Leadership, and Front End Development.